Leprechaun Trap Engineering

 Help students by using these sheets:

 Kids can try to recreate this trap, or use different items to make their own creation.
-Younger kids will create their traps and even though they might not look like the one we created, it is still great.
-They will see this as art as well, and truth be told their version might work better.
-There is no real way to test the trap until March 17th, when kids can look to see if they actually caught the tricky little pot of gold carrying man.
+Younger kids will make their traps and even though they may not look like the one we created, it will still be great!
+They will see this as art as well, and their version might work better.
+There is no real way to test the trap until March 17th, when kids can look to see if they actually caught the tricky little man with his pot of gold.

-We made a sign to entice him to climb up the ladder and once at the top he will need to slide down the slide to get the faux gold.
-We don’t think he will be able to get out because there are no stairs.
+We made a sign to entice him to climb up the ladder and once at the top he will need to slide down to get the faux gold.
+We don’t think he will be able to get out, as there are no stairs!